schrepfler/sequence-diagram-generator/README.md

 ```
 TODO
 =======

 Full lines seem not to be rendered, check with nightmare team or phantom or js-sequence-diagram project
-Make the flow where the template is vanilla text file and then gets injected in the proper place
+Make the flow where the template is vanilla text file which then gets injected using handlebars in the proper place
 npm-ise and publish
+Use handlebars to inject text above and below the diagram.
-see if libs can be fetched as deps
+See if libs can be fetched as deps